Listen

 Solo #4

-Any drummer playing pop music should master the dot-dot-eighth rhythm throughout this solo.
+Any drummer playing pop music should master the dot-dot-8th rhythm throughout this solo.
 Letter D in this solo will require the most practice.
-Be dramatic with the long pause at the end!
+Players should be dramatic with the long pause at the end!

 Solo #5

-Funky and fun, this solo, like solo #2 has a main groove and lots of tasty fills.
-The player is required to manage several syncopated rhythms as well as some wide open rests and surprising hits.
+Funky and fun, this solo utilizes a central groove and lots of tasty fills.
+The player is required to manage several syncopated rhythms, some wide open rests, and surprising hits.

 Solo #6

-A swing solo with creative comping patterns.
+A swing solo with creative “comping” patterns.
 The patterns cover a great deal of coordination skills while still feeling like a tune.
-The fast swing section has an obvious reference to Benny Goodman’s “Sing!
+The fast swing section is a reference to Benny Goodman’s “Sing!
 Sing!
 Sing!”

 Solo #7